-- a.
-Goal: To promote physical activity with the objective of improving students' health and reducing childhood obesity. - b.
+- Goal: To promote physical activity with the objective of improving students' health and reducing childhood obesity. - b.
 Objectives: - To the degree that funding is provided, daily physical activity should be integrated across the curriculum and throughout the school day for Pre-K - 12th grades. - ii.
 The District will follow statutory requirements for providing to students physical education, as defined within Florida Statutes Sections 1003.01(16) and 1003.455 and as provided within School Board Policy 8.025. - iii.
 It is the recommendation of the Wellness Promotion Task Force that State-certificated physical education instructors shall teach all physical education classes. - iv.
-Recess periods for elementary grades should be encouraged, but should not be used as a punishment or a reward and not to be counted toward the 150 minutes of daily weekly physical education.
-Consider planning recess before lunch since research indicates that physical activity prior to lunch can increase the nutrient intake.
+Recess periods for elementary grades should be encouraged and but should not be used as a punishment or a reward and not to be counted toward the 150 minutes of daily weekly physical education.
+Consider planning recess before lunch Schools are encouraged to schedule recess before lunch since research indicates that physical activity prior to lunch can increase the nutrient intake, decrease discipline referrals, and have an increase in classroom time ontask.

-The National Association for Sport and Physical Education
+The District and schools should abide by the National Association for Sport and Physical Education (NASPE) recommendations below, whenever feasible:

-(NASPE) recommendations on recess:

 - All children in elementary schools should engage in at least 20 minutes of daily recess. - Adequate and safe spaces and facilities are provided for all students to be physically active at the same time.
-Outdoor spaces are used whenever the weather allows. - Adequate, safe, and developmentally appropriate equipment is provided for students to engage in enjoyable physical activity. - Recess is properly supervised by qualified adults. - Bullying or aggressive behavior is not tolerated. - Recess is not viewed as a reward but as a necessary educational support component for all children.
-Therefore, students should not be denied recess so they can complete class work or as a means of punishment.
+Outdoor spaces are used whenever the weather allows.

+- Adequate, safe, and developmentally appropriate equipment is provided for students to engage in enjoyable physical activity. - Recess is properly supervised by qualified adults. - Bullying or aggressive behavior is not tolerated. - Recess is not viewed as a reward but as a necessary educational support component for all children.
+Therefore, students should not be denied recess so they can complete class work or as a means of punishment. - v.
-- v.
 Physical activity participation should take into consideration the "balancing equation" of food intake and physical activity. - vi.
 Information should be provided to staff and families to help them incorporate physical activity into their students' lives. - vii.
 Principals should be encouraged to provide students, staff, and communities the use of school physical activity facilities outside of the normal school day.
 Such activities shall be limited to those that do not negatively impact the instruction of students, are conducted in a safe and supervised manner, and have minimal negative impact on the school buildings, grounds, equipment, or school budget. - viii.
 Schools should offer extracurricular physical activity programs such as physical activity clubs or intramural programs.
 Schools should offer a wide range of activities that meet the needs of all students. - ix.
-Schools should encourage staff, families, and community members to institute programs that support physical activity such as a walk to school program. - x.
+Schools should encourage staff, families, and community members to institute programs that support physical activity. such as a walk to school program. - x.
 The District shall encourage the expansion of selected programs and initiatives that enhance the nutrition education and physical fitness for students, staff and families. - xi.
 Schools and departments are encouraged to participate in selected community-based physical activity events.